 Appropriately, Lynne and Sally met over lunch to discuss the radio idea.
 They weren't interested in creating a show based on "talking about recipes"; instead, they wanted to explore everything they loved about food: the culture, the science, the history, the back stories and the deeper meanings that come together every time people sit down to enjoy a meal.
 And so it was The Splendid Table — "the radio program for people who love to eat" — was born.

-The Splendid Table began as a live, Saturday-morning call-in show on Minnesota Public Radio.
-As the program's popularity continued to stretch across the nation, The Splendid Table eventually became the pre-recorded program that is heard on more than 400 public radio stations in the United States, plus SIRIUS satellite radio and World Radio Switzerland.
+The Splendid Table began as a live, Saturday-morning call-in show on Minnesota Public Radio in 1995.
+As the program's popularity continued to stretch across the nation, The Splendid Table eventually became the pre-recorded program that is heard on more than 400 public radio stations in the United States, available as a podcast, on SIRIUS satellite radio and World Radio Switzerland.

 The Splendid Table has been at the forefront of food issues and policies since its inception.
 Long before eating local became a catchphrase and farmers' markets became ubiquitous, The Splendid Table was talking about the changes needed in the food system and what was happening on the grassroots level.
 In fact, when The Splendid Table first went on the air, Lynne had to make sure to define such terms as "organic" and "sustainable" for listeners.
 Today those terms have become part of the everyday lexicon, and people's hunger for wholesome food and the rituals surrounding it has only increased.

-Audiences have continued to grow, and broadcasting peers have taken note as well: The Splendid Table has won two James Beard Foundation Awards (1998, 2008) for Best National Radio Show on Food, a Gracie Allen Award in 2000 for Best Syndicated Talk Show, and five Clarion Awards (2007, 2008, 2009, 2010 and 2014) from Women in Communication.
+The Splendid Table has won two James Beard Foundation Awards (1998, 2008) for Best National Radio Show on Food, an IACP award for best radio show in 2021, a Gracie Allen Award in 2000 for Best Syndicated Talk Show, and five Clarion Awards (2007, 2008, 2009, 2010 and 2014) from Women in Communication.
 Lynne is also included in the James Beard Foundation's Who's Who of Food and Beverage in America.

 Food has a way of creating bonds among people, and that is certainly the case for the people behind The Splendid Table.
-The program's production team of Lynne, Sally, Jen Russell and Jennifer Luebke have been together since the program's earliest days.
-Longtime contributors to the program include Jane and Michael Stern, who find the special, unique and idiosyncratic diners and eateries in cities and towns across America; witty wine expert Joshua Wesson; and the unabashedly opinionated cheesemonger Steve Jenkins.
-(All contributors.)
+The program's production team includes Sally Swift, Jennifer Luebke and Erika Romero.